-Gallicchio, Italy June 1937 IF THIS WAS THE BEST, there wasn't much good in my life.
+FOURTEEN YEARS EARLIER Gallicchio, Italy June, 1937 If this was the best, there wasn't much good in my life.
 Low ceilings, dim lights, chipped mosaic floors and heavy cigar smoke.
 But the music was tolerable.
 Jazzy and crazy, maybe-but catchy, and it soothed me.
 Made me forget about the family.
 The Piangenti Diavoli.
 The reason I couldn't go even here without the boss sending a man after me.
 Ah, let the shadow follow me.
 I didn't care.
 He could stand over there in that dark corner all night if he wanted, for all the good it would do him.
 What did they think I was going to do, anyway?
-I was born to this, raised in this structured mob of organized crime.
+I was born to this, raised in the structured mob of organized crime.
 Couldn't rat to the polizia if I wanted to.
 Too many people would get hurt.
 My madre, for one.